sailendrachettri/frontend-interview-questions-answer-for-freshers/README.md

    * Block level elements would create a new line of content, stacking on top of one anther.
    * Inline elements stay within the flow of what surrounds them.

+11. **Difference between DOM & HTML?**
+   * HTML: Markup language (what we write).
+   * DOM: Object model (what browser creates).
+   * HTML is static, DOM is dynamic.
+   * DOM can be modified with JavaScript, HTML cannot.

+12. **What is DOM?**
+   * DOM = Document Object Model.
+   * It is a tree-like structure of an HTML page created by the browser.
+   * JavaScript uses DOM to read, add, update, or delete elements on a webpage.

 ## CSS